- Formulas

 -

-Divide your total monthly debt payment by your gross monthly income.
+Divide your total monthly debt by your gross monthly income.

 -

-If your income is higher than your debt, you will yield a decimal
+If your income exceeds your debt, the result will be a decimal.

 -

-Multiply the decimal by 100 to discover your DTI percentage.
+Multiply the decimal by 100 to obtain your DTI percentage.

 The DTI equation is: